Skip to main content

 Testing without a mocking library

 The biggest testing win from MediatorK is what it does to your ViewModel constructor.
+A typical ViewModel that manages its own dependencies directly ends up with 10+ constructor parameters; see The Promise for the full before/after comparison.

 With MediatorK the constructor collapses to one dependency: